 - Key to getting great feedback is to make sure your team knows that you need feedback, that you value their contribution and that you are going to do something with it

-- If you don’t have much time set up a product idea board for people to contribute to when they can, or ambush people near the coffee machine or water cooler for a 5 min product chat
+- If you don’t have much time set up a product feedback board for people to contribute to when they can, or ambush people near the coffee machine or water cooler for a 5 min product chat

 Want to learn more about a Feature Upvote product ideas board?